 Always Keep the Body Hydrated

-It is important to be well-hydrated in order to prevent dehydration which can put the body at risk for infections and complications.
+It is important to be well-hydrated to prevent dehydration which can put the body at risk for infections and complications.
 There are many ways to do this on a daily.

 - Drink plenty of fluids, especially water, throughout the day.